plforacle/heatwave-lakehouse-automl/introduction/introduction.md

 ### Objectives

-#### Migrating from Eureka On-Premise to OCI / HeatWave Build Black-Friday ML process
+#### Migrate from Eureka On-Premise to OCI and Build HeatWave Black-Friday ML

 1. Build and Load Heatwave and Add Cluster
 2. Build Bastion App Server and compare OLTP and OLAP query executions